ScottJams/scottjams.github.io/index.markdown

 <video src="https://user-images.githubusercontent.com/69112024/154096348-64eda84d-e279-40ce-a25c-3890e705801e.mp4" controls="controls" style="max-width: 730px;">
 </video>

 // Describe the concept of Astar
-// Describe my implementation of it (using Chebyshev distance) and provide appropriate code/pseudocode
+// Describe my implementation of it (using Chebyshev distance) and provide appropriate code/pseudocode In order to implement this in *Project Whimsy*, I would need 3 components:
+- A way to make a graph of nodes out of each level to use with the algorithm
+-
+-

 ## Dialogue systems